CarsonDavis/CarsonDavis.github.io/_posts/2024-02-14-kitchen_knives.md

 ![img-description](signal-2024-05-19-165002_002.jpeg)
 _Shibata Koutetsu, literal garbage_

 This is called a choil shot, and it's an easy way to approximate the cross-sectional geometry of the blade.
 Often, the profile of the knife from this angle will be the single largest indicator of how well it will perform.
-There are a few specifics that affect food release, handling, etc, but the purposes of this explanation, let me clarify that thinner is almost always better, especially in the centimeter closest to the cutting edge.
+There are a few specifics that affect food release, handling, etc, but for the purposes of this explanation, let me clarify that thinner is almost always better, especially in the centimeter closest to the cutting edge.

 Cross-sectional blade geometry is so important that a knife can be dull enough to not cut your skin, but it will cut vegetables in the kitchen.
 You could literally rub the edge of the thin knife in the photo on a brick and it would still cut onions better than when the damascus monstrosity is sharp enough to shave.